jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240229-a-deep-dive-into-the-information-on-a-cornucopia-card/index.md

 Our cybersecurity specialists have examined various attack instances and aligned them with corresponding Cornucopia cards.
 These instances represent notorious attack patterns.
 The alignment aims to provide developers with a tangible understanding of how a card's vulnerability might translate into actual security threats.

 ## Conclusion
-OWASP Cornucopia serves as an invaluable primer to the realm of cybersecurity knowledge.
-This article merely introduces the wealth of insights available within the Cornucopia cards.
+OWASP Cornucopia improves the knowledge about cybersecurity for your team considerably.
+It is a great starting-point for your teams and will open te door to a wealth of knowledge thanks to lots of great OWASP projects.